On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time of MALA

 where $C_1$ is an $(n,d)$-independent constant. \end{theorem}

 The mixing time bound~\eqref{mixingbound} is proved using the technique of $s$-conductance profile introduced in Section~\ref{mixingboundscp}.
-A similar mixing time bound can be obtained if when consider the sampling of $\pi_{\rm loc}$ constrained on the high probability set $K=\{x:\|\wt I^{-1/2}x\|\leq R\}$, which is adopted by~\cite{10.2307/30243694} for analyzing the mixing time of WRW; however, our result does not require such a constraining step.
-According to Theorem~\ref{thmala}, for a fixed tolerance (accuracy level) $\varepsilon$, the $\varepsilon$-mixing time is determined by the parameter dimension $d$, warming parameter $M_0$, preconditioning matrix $\wt I$, approximation error $\wt\varepsilon_1$ of the gradient, radius $R$ of the high probability set of $\pi_{\rm loc}$ and the precision matrix $J$ of the Gaussian approximation to $\pi_{\rm loc}$.
-The forth term $\mnorm{\wt I}_{\rm op}R^2\wt\varepsilon_1^2$ in the expression of $h$ will be dominated by others once $\wt\varepsilon_1$ is sufficiently small.
+A similar mixing time bound can be obtained if when consider the sampling of $\pi_{\rm loc}$ constrained on the high probability set $K=\{x:\|\wt I^{-1/2}x\|\leq R\}$, which is adopted by~\cite{10.2307/30243694} for analyzing the mixing time of MRW; however, our result does not require such a constraining step.
+According to Theorem~\ref{thmala}, for a fixed tolerance (accuracy level) $\varepsilon$, the $\varepsilon$-mixing time is determined by the parameter dimension $d$, warming parameter $M_0$, preconditioning matrix $\wt I$, approximation errors $\wt\varepsilon_0$, $\wt\varepsilon_1$ of the potential and the gradient, radius $R$ of the high probability set of $\pi_{\rm loc}$ and the precision matrix $J$ of the Gaussian approximation to $\pi_{\rm loc}$. { The derived mixing time bound is exponentially dependent on $\wt\varepsilon_0$, implying that a bound that is polynomial in $d$ can only be attained if $\wt\varepsilon_0$ is either constant-order or logarithmic in $d$.} The fourth term $\mnorm{\wt I}_{\rm op}R^2\wt\varepsilon_1^2$ in the expression of $h$ will be dominated by others once $\wt\varepsilon_1$ is sufficiently small.
 For example, suppose $\wt I =I_d$, $\log \frac{M_0\kappa}{\varepsilon}=\m O(d)$ and $\pi_{\rm loc}$ has a sub-Gaussian type tail behavior, or